twentyhq/twenty/README.md

 # Documentation
 The doc is available on [docs.twenty.com](docs.twenty.com)

-We don't have a Slack community yet but we will create one after we lanch.
+We don't have a Slack community yet but we will create one when we are ready to launch.
+In the meantime, feel free to create a Github issue or open a discussion.